Joseph Karl Stieler: Life

 After Mainz had been occupied by French revolutionary troops in 1792, Stieler followed the expelled court of Prince-Archbishop Friedrich Karl Joseph von Erthal to Aschaffenburg.
 Here he met with the later Archbishop Karl Theodor Anton Maria von Dalberg, who became his most important patron and sponsor.

 From 1802 to 1805 he attended the Academy of Fine Arts Vienna in the master class of Heinrich Füger.
 Stieler's portrait style was most especially shaped during his work in the Parisian atelier of François Gérard, a student of Jacques-Louis David.
 In 1808, he established himself as an independent portraitist in the city of Frankfurt and in 1810 travelled through Italy.
 From 1812 he worked at the court of King Maximilian I Joseph of Bavaria.

 In 1816, he again travelled to Vienna to paint the portrait of Emperor Francis I of Austria.
 Between February and April 1820, he worked on his portrait of Ludwig van Beethoven, which is probably the most well-known representation of the composer today.
 In 1847 he also painted the portrait of Lola Montez, whose affair with King Ludwig I of Bavaria led to the monarch's abdication the next year.

 Stieler retired in 1855 to live at his country home in Tegernsee.
 He died in Munich three years later.
 His son Karl Stieler (1842–1885) became a well-known writer.

 Work

 Stieler worked mainly in the service of the Bavarian court.
 His painted likenesses in Schloss Nymphenburg, the Schönheitengalerie, the so-called Gallery of Beauties, were commissioned by King Ludwig I of Bavaria.
-Stieler painted the portraits of Johann Wolfgang von Goethe, Amalia of Greece, Friedrich Wilhelm Joseph von Schelling, Johann Ludwig Tieck, and Alexander von Humboldt, but also altarpieces.
+Stieler painted the portraits of Ludwig van Beethoven, Johann Wolfgang von Goethe, Madame Mère (Letizia Ramolino Bonaparte), Amalia of Greece, Friedrich Wilhelm Joseph von Schelling, Johann Ludwig Tieck, and Alexander von Humboldt, but also altarpieces.

 The most distinguishing feature of Stieler's portraits is his utter focus on the sitter.
 Decorative additions are left out, and there is nothing that distracts the viewer's scrutiny.
 Stieler accomplished this concentration through deliberate light and dark contrast, which above all highlights the accurately characterized facial features.